kids room DIY ideas…

 How about a wall where your child can actually create her own masterpiece?
 This picture frame wallpaper is designed so kids can draw on it to their hearts content.
 Little slice of genius, I’d say.

 Or, an educational twist that would work well for a little outdoorsman or woman, or an adventurer-type theme… Create a giant map focal wall!
 This one is from Pottery Barn Kids (but is no longer available).
 But there is an awesome variety of map wall decals here.

 Paint alone can be used for a statement wall.
 This striped wall at the HGTV dream house in Martha’s Vineyard is a great example.
 Striking and not too expensive.
 I think it also shows a space where pink is used well.

 These little guys light up our life, right?
 So let’s not forget to light up their room (one of the cheesiest lines ever, but whatever, it’s a valid point).
 Choose something that doesn’t give off just light, but a bit of personality, as well.
 For a little girls room, how about a petite tole chandelier?
 You can buy these new or vintage.
-They can be all white, or colorful, like the one we are using in our daughter’s room that is currently “under construction”.

-Fisherman lighting and sconces are really fun for a kids room.
-The ones we used in our son’s outdoor/camping/adventure room are from Pottery Barn Kids.

-later crawl | How about a wall where your child can actually create her own masterpiece?
-This picture frame wallpaper is designed so kids can draw on it to their hearts content.
-Little slice of genius, I’d say.

-Or, an educational twist that would work well for a little outdoorsman or woman, or an adventurer-type theme… Create a giant map focal wall!
-This one is from Pottery Barn Kids (but is no longer available).
-But there is an awesome variety of map wall decals here.

-Paint alone can be used for a statement wall.
-This striped wall at the HGTV dream house in Martha’s Vineyard is a great example.
-Striking and not too expensive.
-I think it also shows a space where pink is used well.

-These little guys light up our life, right?
-So let’s not forget to light up their room (one of the cheesiest lines ever, but whatever, it’s a valid point).
-Choose something that doesn’t give off just light, but a bit of personality, as well.
-For a little girls room, how about a petite tole chandelier?
-You can buy these new or vintage.
 They can be all white, or colorful, like the one we are using in our daughter’s bedroom.

 Fisherman lighting and sconces are really fun for a kids room.
 The ones we used in our son’s outdoor/camping/adventure room are from Pottery Barn Kids.